 Local device export

 ThinLinc supports export of different local devices.
 This means that a device that exists on your client computer or terminal can be reached from the ThinLinc session that runs on the server.
-The type of devices that can be exported varies depending on which operating system the ThinLinc client runs on.
+The types of devices that can be exported varies depending on which operating system the ThinLinc client runs on.
 The export is, very generalized, done by establishing secure tunnels for the data transmission and services that connect both ends.
-Here follows more information about each type of possible export; for detailed information about how to enable each type of export in the client, see Local Devices tab below.
+Here follows more information about each type of possible export; for detailed information about how to enable each type of export in the client, see Local devices tab below.

 Sound device